AzureOps/CodeLabs-GameDev-6-Azure/README.md

 <a name="Summary"></a>
 ## Summary ##

 Congratulations on completing this module!
 You’ve learned how you can connect Microsoft Azure to your game with just a few lines of code.
 You learned how to use Microsoft Azure portal to create an manage Azure services.
-By completing this module you should have:
+By completing this module, you should have:

 - Created a Mobile App in Azure and connected to your game.
 - Learned how to save game score in Azure